 When testing your map, you may experience common issues.
 Learn how to fix them in the sections below.

 Map isn't available in Field Maps

-If you're using ArcGIS Online or ArcGIS Enterprise 10.9 or later, confirm the Use in ArcGIS Field Maps mobile setting in ArcGIS Online or Use in ArcGIS Field Maps mobile setting in ArcGIS Enterprise is enabled.
-If you're using the Field Maps web app to configure the map, confirm the map isn't hidden from Field Maps mobile.
+If you're using ArcGIS Online or ArcGIS Enterprise 10.9 or later, confirm the Use in ArcGIS Field Maps setting in ArcGIS Online or Use in ArcGIS Field Maps mobile setting in ArcGIS Enterprise is enabled.
+If you're using Field Maps Designer to configure the map, confirm the map isn't hidden from Field Maps.

 Unable to add or update assets or observations